Program Status: Implementation

 Accomplished

-• Solidified the participant incentives for faculty and graduate students.
+• Participant incentives for faculty and graduate students have been approved and issued.

 In Progress